 The usual way to deal with this problem is to directly sow parsnip seeds in your garden.
 Parsnips can also develop forked or deformed roots if they’re grown in hard or clumpy soil, so it’s important to prepare the soil deeply and break up clumps and clods.

 However, outdoor sowing introduces the problem of keeping the seeds moist.
-Parsnip seeds won’t germinate and push above the surface unless you keep them moist until you see the seedlings growing, which often takes 3 weeks or more.
-It can be difficult to keep the soil constantly moist outdoors for this long, especially if your plot is at a community garden and not in your backyard.
+Parsnip seeds won’t germinate and push above the surface unless you keep them moist until you see the seedlings growing, which often takes three weeks or more.
+It can be difficult to keep the soil constantly moist outdoors for this long, especially if your plot is in a community garden and not in your backyard.

 Plus, parsnip seeds often have patchy germination even under good conditions, so you can end up with gaps and uneven spacing in your rows.